-So if you’re anything like me, you’ve already got the next 10 places you want to visit mentally planned out and will find amy excuse to travel.
+So if you’re anything like me, you’ve well and truly been bitten by the travel bug.
+You’ve already got the next 10 places you want to visit mentally planned out and will find any excuse to travel.
 However, what happens when you can’t travel?
-Maybe due to work commitments or for financial reasons.
+Maybe due to work commitments or for financial reasons or maybe your country is in total lockdown due to this whole coronavirus situation.
 How can you cure your wanderlust when you can’t travel?

 Read a travel book